 Why Ice Hockey Requires More Than Traditional Training

 Ice hockey can require a large range of physical characteristics such as strength, speed, power and anaerobic capacity.
-Due to the intermittent nature of the sport, players are exposed to a large number of accelerations/deccelerations, and changes of direction while skating forward, backwards, and sideways.
+Due to the intermittent nature of the sport, players are exposed to a large number of accelerations/ decelerations, and changes of direction while skating forward, backwards, and sideways.
 In addition, the absorption and redistribution of force is extremely important due to the physical nature of the game.
 Thus, to improve upon these qualities, coaches must implement off-ice training to maximize players’ long-term development.

 Jason Smalls, Head Strength Coach at Compuware Youth Hockey, on why he chooses to use Exerfly with his hockey players